omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 NED Source Folders
 ~~~~~~~~~~~~~~~~~~

-It is possible to specify which folders the IDE should scan for NED files and that the IDE will use as the base
+You can specify the folders the IDE should scan for NED files and use as the base directory for your NED package
-directory for your NED package hierarchy.
-The IDE will not use any NED files outside the specified NED Source Folders
+hierarchy.
+The IDE will not use any NED files outside the specified NED Source Folders, and those files will be opened
-and those files will be opened in a standard text editor.
-To specify the directory where the NED files will be stored,
+in a standard text editor.
+To specify the directory where the NED files will be stored, right-click on the project in
-right-click on the project in the :guilabel:`Project Explorer` and choose :guilabel:`Properties`.
-Select the
+the :guilabel:`Project Explorer` and choose :guilabel:`Properties`.
+Select the :menuselection:`|omnet++| --> NED Source
-:menuselection:`|omnet++| --> NED Source Folders` page and click on the folders where you store your NED files.
-The default
-value is the project root.
+Folders` page and click on the folders where you store your NED files.
+The default value is the project root.

 .. figure:: pictures/NED-SourceFolders.png
    :width: 60%

-   Specifying which folder will hold your NED files
+   Specifying the folder where NED files will be stored

 Using the NED Editor
 --------------------

-If you want to open an NED file, just double-click its icon in the :guilabel:`Project Explorer`.
-If the NED file can be
+To open an NED file, double-click its icon in the :guilabel:`Project Explorer`.
+If the NED file can be parsed without an
-parsed without an error, the graphical representation of the file will be opened; otherwise, the text view will be
+error, the graphical representation of the file opens; otherwise, the text view opens, and the text is annotated with
-opened and the text will be annotated with error markers.
+error markers.

 .. warning::

-   Only files located in NED Source Folders will be opened with the graphical editor.
+   Only files located in NED Source Folders open with the graphical editor.
 If a NED file is not in the NED
-   Source Folders, it will be opened in a standard text editor.
+   Source Folders, it opens in a standard text editor.

-You can switch between graphical and source editing mode by clicking the tabs at the bottom of the editor or by using
+You can switch between graphical and source editing modes by clicking the tabs at the bottom of the editor or by using
 the :kbd:`Alt+PGUP` / :kbd:`Alt+PGDN` key combinations.
-The editor will try to keep the selection during the switch.
+The editor tries to keep the selection during the switch.
-Selecting an element in a graphical view and then switching to text view will move the cursor to the related element
+Selecting an element in a graphical view and then switching to text view will move the cursor to the related element in
-in the NED file.
-When switching back to the graphical view, the graphical editor will try to select the element that
+the NED file.
+When switching back to the graphical view, the graphical editor tries to select the element that
-corresponds to the cursor location in the NED source.
-This allows you to keep the context, even when switching
+corresponds to the cursor's location in the NED source.
+This allows you to keep the context, even when switching back
-back and forth.
+and forth.

 Editing in Graphical Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The graphical editor displays the visible elements of the loaded NED file.
 Simple modules, compound modules, and networks are represented by figures or icons.
 Each NED file can contain more than one module or network.
-If it does, the corresponding figures will appear in the same order as they are found in the NED file.
+If it does, the corresponding figures appear in the same order as they are found in the NED file.

 .. tip::

-   Place only a single module or network into an NED file, and name the file according to the module name.
+   Place only a single module or network into an NED file and name the file according to the module name.

 Simple modules and submodules are represented as icons while compound modules and networks are displayed as rectangles where other submodules can be dropped.
 Connections between submodules are represented either by lines or arrows depending on whether the connection was uni- or bi-directional.
-Submodules can be dragged or resized using the mouse and connected by using the Connection Tool in the palette.
+Submodules can be dragged or resized using the mouse and connected using the Connection Tool in the palette.

 .. figure:: pictures/NED-GraphEditor.png
    :width: 60%

    Graphical NED Editor

-The palette is normally to the right of the editor area.
+The palette is normally on the right side of the editor area.
 The upper part of the palette contains the basic tools: selector, connection selector, and the connection creator tool.
-To use a palette item, simply click on it.
-Then, click in the module where you want to place/activate it.
-The mouse pointer will give you feedback as to whether the requested operation is allowed.
-The middle part of the toolbox contains the basic elements that can be placed at the top level in a NED file (simple module, compound module, interface, channel, etc.) and a "generic" submodule.
+To use a palette item, click on it, and click in the module where you want to place/activate it.
+The mouse pointer gives you feedback whether the requested operation is allowed.
+The middle part of the toolbox contains the basic elements that can be placed at the top level in an NED file (simple module, compound module, interface, channel, etc.) and a "generic" submodule.
 Click on any of these and then click into the editor area to create an instance.
 The bottom part of the palette contains all module types that can be instantiated as a submodule.
 They are shortcuts for creating a generic submodule and then modifying its type.
-They will display the default icon (if any) and a short description if you hover the mouse over them.
-You may configure the palette by right-clicking on a button and selecting :guilabel:`Settings` or filter its content by selecting :guilabel:`Select Packages`
+They display the default icon (if any) and a short description if you hover the mouse over them.
+You can configure the palette by right-clicking a button and selecting :guilabel:`Settings` or filter its content by selecting :guilabel:`Select Packages`

-Right-clicking any element in the edited NED file will bring up a context menu that allows several actions like changing the icon, pinning/unpinning a submodule, re-layouting a compound module, or deleting/renaming the element.
+Right-clicking any element in the edited NED file brings up a context menu that allows various actions like changing the icon, pinning/unpinning a submodule, re-layouting a compound module, or deleting/renaming the element.
 There are also items to activate various views.
 For example, the :guilabel:`Properties View` allows you to edit properties of the element.

-Hovering over an element will display its documentation (the comment in the NED source above the definition) as a tooltip.
-Pressing :kbd:`F2` will make the tooltip window persistent, so it can be resized and scrolled for more convenient reading.
+Hovering over an element displays its documentation (the comment in the NED source above the definition) as a tooltip.
+Pressing :kbd:`F2` makes the tooltip window persistent, so it can be resized and scrolled for more convenient reading.

 Creating Modules
 ^^^^^^^^^^^^^^^^

 To create a module or a submodule, click on the appropriate palette item and then click where you want to place the new element.
-Submodules can be placed only inside compound modules or networks.
+Submodules can only be placed inside compound modules or networks.

 Creating Types and Inner Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a type or an inner type inside a compound module, click on the appropriate palette item in the "Types" drawer, and then click where you want to place the new element.
+To create a type or an inner type inside a compound module, click on the appropriate palette item in the "Types" drawer and then click where you want to place the new element.
 If you click on the background, a new top-level type will be created.
 Clicking on an existing compound module or network creates an inner type inside that module.

 Creating and Changing Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Select the :guilabel:`connection tool` (if there are channels defined in the project, you can use the dropdown to select the connection channel type).
-First, click the source module and then the destination.
+First, click the source module, and then the destination.
 A popup menu will appear, asking which gates should be connected on the two selected modules.
-The tool will offer only valid connections (e.g. it will not offer to connect two output gates).
+The tool only offers valid connections (e.g., it will not offer to connect two output gates).

 Reconnecting Modules
 ^^^^^^^^^^^^^^^^^^^^

-Clicking and dragging a connection end point to another module will reconnect it (optionally, asking which gate should be connected).
-If you want to change only the gate, drag the connection end point and drop it over the original module.
+Clicking and dragging a connection endpoint to another module will reconnect it (optionally, asking which gate should be connected).
+If you only want to change the gate, drag the connection endpoint, and drop it over the original module.
 A popup will appear asking for the source or destination gate.

 Selecting Elements
 ^^^^^^^^^^^^^^^^^^

-Selecting an element is done by clicking on it or by dragging a rectangle over the target modules.
+You can select an element by clicking on it or by dragging a rectangle over the target modules.
 A compound module can be selected by clicking on its border or title.
-If you want to select only connections within a selection rectangle, use the :guilabel:`connection selector` tool in the dropdown menu of the :guilabel:`connection tool` .
-The :kbd:`Ctrl` and :kbd:`Shift` keys can be used to add/remove to/from the current selection.
+If you only want to select connections within a selection rectangle, use the :guilabel:`connection selector` tool in the dropdown menu of the :guilabel:`connection tool` .
+The :kbd:`Ctrl` and :kbd:`Shift` keys can be used to add/remove the current selection.
 Note that the keyboard (arrow keys) can also be used to navigate between submodules.
 You can also select using a selection rectangle by dragging the mouse around the modules.

 Undo, Redo, Deleting Elements